bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 ```

 Copy the `Dockerfile`, `docker-compose.yml`, `.env` and `Makefile` files to the root of the PBS project.
-Without any changes if we run this configuration with `make up` we should get the PBS project in our browser.
+Without any changes if we run this configuration with `make up` we should get the PBS project in our browser locally.

 Does it work?
 Yes and no. No, we don't see the website in our browser at `http://localhost:4000` but if we check the logs with `make logs`, we see that there is a problem with a missing repo.
 So the problem is in the Jekyll setup, not in our Docker configuration.